kurumar/ten-x-engineer/README.md

 ## Usage

-The worker will:
+The worker:
-- Run once per day at midnight UTC
+- Runs once per day at midnight UTC
-- Make 1-10 random commits
+- Makes (1-10) random commits
 - Each commit updates README.md file with a random number (0-99)

 ## Contributing